housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 </script>
 {% endhighlight %}

 In here, we check to see if service workers are supported in the browser.
 If they are, we then register our service worker using `navigator.serviceWorker.register()`.
-To prevent the possibility of the service worker being registered at the same time other resources are still being loaded in the DOM, we make sure to only register it after `window.onload` is complete with the use of an event listener.
+To prevent the possibility of the service worker being registered at the same time as other resources are still being loaded to the DOM, we make sure to only register it after `window.onload` is complete with the use of an event listener.
 At the end, we simply have logs outputted to our console in the case of a successful registration or a failed one.

 ## Application Shell

-We've just covered how to install a service worker using Workbox and how to register it, but we still haven't discussed exactly what they do.
+So we briefly covered how to install and register a service worker using Workbox, but we still haven't mentioned how they work.
 One of the primary benefits of using a service worker is that they allow you to precache the resources that make up the Application Shell.
-Like the name suggests, it's essentially the _shell_ of the user interface.
+Like the name suggests, the App Shell is the _shell_ of the user interface.

 ![App Shell - Twitter Lite](assets/thinking-prpl/twitter-lite-app-shell.png "App Shell - Twitter Lite"){: .article-image-with-source-border }